AdobeDocs/workfront.en/help/quicksilver/manage-work/projects/manage-projects/edit-projects.md

    >[!NOTE]
    >
    >You must build the custom forms before they are available to select in this field.
 Only active custom forms appear in the list.
-For more information about building custom forms, see [Create or edit a custom form](../../../administration-and-setup/customize-workfront/create-manage-custom-forms/create-or-edit-a-custom-form.md).
+For more information about building custom forms, see [Design a form with the form designer](/help/quicksilver/administration-and-setup/customize-workfront/create-manage-custom-forms/form-designer/design-a-form/design-a-form.md).
 You can add up to ten custom forms to a project.

 1. (Conditional) If you attached a custom form to the project, edit any fields on the form.
 You must specify all required fields before you can save the project.